d4rk0wl/ArtSync/README.md

 # 🎨 WLED ArtSync

 Turn **album art** into **WLED colors**.
 This tiny Express server receives Plex webhooks, extracts 2–3 colors using `node-vibrant`, and pushes them to WLED for an ambient effect.
-When playback actually stops, it can optionally fade back to white.
+When playback stops, it can optionally fade back to white.

 ---